thom44/deployment/README.md

 * run some security checks @see stage-rebuild.sh itself
 * set maintance-mode FALSE

-# Now you should have the same reslult as testet on you stage enviremone.
+# Now you should have the same result as testet on you stage enviremone.
 # Good look!